 Itzel Lopez is the VP of Operations & Corporate Communications at the AIM Institute, Omaha’s only non-profit dedicated to local tech talent education and career development.
 Founder of Maria Bonita Mexican Cuisine, Itzel has taken traditional Mexican cuisine to another level, operating food trucks.
 Those who know Itzel personally, say she's an active member of the Hispanic community and has played a key role in the growth of the annual Cinco de Mayo Omaha festivities.
 Born and raised in Mexico, Itzel and her family moved to Omaha when she was 12 years old.

-2018 Emerging Nonprofit Leader Award Recipient: Rebecca Armstrong Langle
+2018 Emerging Nonprofit Leader Award Honoree: Rebecca Armstrong Langle

 After getting her undergraduate degree in political science, Rebecca went on to get her master's degree in public administration at the University of Nebraska at Omaha.
 Upon Sen. Nelson’s retirement in 2012, Rebecca began working for local nonprofits.
 She has focused on fundraising and marketing in her nonprofit roles.
 Currently, Rebecca is the Vice President of Development at Nebraska Children and Families Foundation.